 |"That's right boys.
 These legs go all the way up."|

 Another problem with a Wonder Woman movie is casting.
 She has to have characteristics that are hard to come by in an actor.
 The Amazon Princess has to have a perfect mix of height, strength, compassion and love.

 When David E. Kelly was casting his Wonder Woman show he told said, "I remember looking at several people and going, 'Yeah, now good luck trying to find her.'
 She's got to be strong, smart, emotionally accessible - and oh yeah, an Amazon!
 Good luck.
-I remember speaking to DC, and saying, 'We may have to compromise on the physicality.
+I remember speaking to DC and saying, 'We may have to compromise on the physicality.
 We need to go with the best actress.
-And if the best actress is five-foot-five, we have to be open to that, because there's too many layers for this character to also demand that she be nearly six feet tall.'
+And if the best actress is five-foot-five, we have to be open to that, because there're too many layers for this character to also demand that she be nearly six feet tall.'

 In order for a movie to work, they often look for big name actors.
 Is there any actor in Hollywood that can play her?